Here are some fun pictures to look at from my Senior year. We will be having our 10-year reunion in October. I can't wait to see everyone. :-)

 Another vending machine, this one cost 25c.

-At the end of the tour they had a room where you could taste Coke products from around the world.
-This is a picture of the Africa station.
-Anybody interested in trying some Beverly? :) I was able to try some of my favorites from when I was growing up.
+I was able to try some of my favorites from when I was growing up.
 Bryan and I tried to drink at least a taste from every fountain....I almost made it, then I started feeling sick so I stopped.

 The entire tour there is a conveyor belt running little Coke bottles above your head.
 You watch them being bottled in one section, and then at the very end of the tour you get to take one with you.
 I was just a LITTLE excited....can you tell? :)